littlehorse-enterprises/littlehorse/docs/docs/05-developer-guide/09-grpc/40-advanced/00-await-workflow-events.md

 ### Awaiting from multiple `WorkflowEventDef`s

-You can also await events from multiple `WorkflowEventDef`s.
-The request will return the first matching `WorkflowEvent` thrown.
+In the event your workflow throws multiple types of `WorkflowEvent`s, you can specify multiple `WorkflowEventDef`s in your request.
+The request will return the first matching `WorkflowEvent` thrown by your workflow.

 ```java
 WorkflowEvent event = client.awaitWorkflowEvent(AwaitWorkflowEventRequest.newBuilder()